 Companies that use an online grocery store website have reported an increase in turnover, that is welcome in every business.
-Naturally, this can seem like a risk from the offset, because of the perishable nature of foods but these concerns can easily be solved.
+Naturally, this can seem like a risk from the offset because of foods' perishable nature, but these concerns can easily be solved.

-Websites also give you the chance to add additional marketing techniques such as subscriptions and newsletters where you will have the chance to curate the email addresses of your customers whom you can contact directly about any offers you may have.
+Websites also give you the chance to add additional marketing techniques such as subscriptions and newsletters where you will have the chance to curate your customers' email addresses whom you can contact directly about any offers you may have.

-Social media has become an increasingly popular form of passing information to customers but is still relatively new in theory to customers.
+Social media has become an increasingly popular form of passing information to customers but is still relatively new in customers' theory.
 People are not traditionally used to having a grocery store brand on their Twitter timelines and Instagram newsfeeds.

 Social media is all about having a conversation worth having online.
 Are you adding value to your customer’s scrolling time?